juhaszis/compl-ai-ter/README.md

 - Optional contextual augmentation from man pages via the [`manai`](./manai/README.md) service (already included in the `./manai` subdirectory)
 - JSON-based output with retry and fallback handling
 - RAW mode for general-purpose questions or direct instructions (like a smart encyclopedia)

 ---

+### 📋 Requirements

+Before using Terminal AI Shell Completer, make sure you have [Ollama](https://ollama.com/) installed and running locally.
+You can find installation instructions and model setup guides on the [official Ollama website](https://ollama.com/).

+---